launchflow/launchflow/docs/src/app/reference/aws-services/ecs-fargate/page.md

 - `dockerfile (str)`: The Dockerfile to use for building the service.
 This should be a relative path from the `build_directory`.
 - `build_ignore (List[str])`: A list of files to ignore when building the service.
 This can be in the same syntax you would use for a `.gitignore`.
 - `domain (Optional[str])`: The domain name to use for the service.
 This will create an ACM certificate and configure the ALB to use HTTPS.
+- `certificate (Optional[ACMCertificate])`: An existing ACM certificate to use for the service.
+This will configure the ALB to use HTTPS.
+- `cluster (Optional[ECSCluster])`: The ECS cluster to use for the service.
+If not provided, a new cluster will be created.